MopriaAlliance/CUPS-for-Android/README.txt

 	lp -o raw filename
 	lpr -l filename

     This will prevent the filters from misinterpreting your print file.

 LEGAL STUFF

-    CUPS is Copyright 2007-2013 by Apple Inc.  CUPS and the CUPS logo are trademarks of Apple Inc.
+    CUPS is Copyright 2007-2016 by Apple Inc.  CUPS and the CUPS logo are trademarks of Apple Inc.

     The MD5 Digest code is Copyright 1999 Aladdin Enterprises.

-    This software is based in part on the work of the Independent JPEG Group.

     CUPS is provided under the terms of version 2 of the GNU General Public License and GNU Library General Public License.
 This program is distributed